znsio/specmatic-documentation/documentation/reading_reports.md

 >> REQUEST.BODY.data
 ```

-The path indicates that the error is in the request body. `REQUEST` and `BODY` are Qontract keywords.
+The path indicates that the error is in the request body. `REQUEST` and `BODY` are Specmatic keywords.

 `data` is inside REQUEST.BODY.
 This indicates that the request body is a **json object containing the key data**.